nicolashasenkopf/woidbook-restapi/README.md

 - UID (Params) is the UID of the profile

 ```
-/user/UID/follow
+/user/follow
 ```
 - Add user to follower list
 - Need to be authenticated
-- UID (Params) is the UID of the profile
+- UID (Body) is the UID of the profile

 ```
 /user/options/information/update